hgao62/finance_etl_training/README.md

 3. install sqlite studio from link below https://github.com/pawelsalawa/sqlitestudio/releases

 ### Task 4
+1. Now we have our stock historical price, but we need to know what currency it represents.
+So add

+### Task 5

 1. add logging to your project and add different type of logs wherever applicable https://realpython.com/python-logging/